ERP Sales Module is an integral part of the ERP system. It helps in managing sales and marketing activities effectively.

 Detailed functionalities list of ERP sales module

 - SalesForce Automation.
-Prospect tracking through various stages.
+Prospect is tracking through various stages.
 Detailed location-wise competitor product information.
-Scheduling marketing executives’ visits, tracking expenses.
+Scheduling marketing executives’ visits and tracking expenses.

 - Marketing surveys for estimating the demand for various products.
 These surveys will help in preparing an effective marketing strategy.

-- Order scheduling over a period of time and tracking delivery schedule.
+- Customer order scheduling over a period of time and tracking delivery schedule

-- Order processing based on the maximum retail price (MRP).
+- Order processing is based on the maximum retail price (MRP)

-- Invoice generation with advance adjustments, sales vouchers automatically generated in finance.
+- Invoice generation with advance adjustments and sales vouchers are automatically generated in finance.

-- Flexibility to define customer-specific prices for products and reference to customer part number.
+- Flexibility to define customer-specific prices for products and reference customer part numbers

 - Excise details. (chapter number associated with excisable products)

 - Order entry for direct/scheduled/open/D3 sample orders.
-This will also be with details for dealers, incentive percentage, and compensation.
+This will also be with details for dealers, incentive percentages, and compensation

-- Order calculation based on price offered discounts (line and total), excise, taxes, freight.
+- Order calculation based on price offered discounts (line and total), excise, taxes, and freight.